Use of LPG as Fuel for Vehicles

-Persons who have modified their vehicle to operate using LPG in compliance with the requirements set out in this document during the past years and have not received a grant from the applicable grant schemes in the past, may still apply for the grant.
-The grant amounts awarded in these cases shall be those indicated in the grant schemes applicable during the years when the modification was done.
+Persons who have modified their vehicle to use LPG in compliance with the requirements set out in this scheme during the past years and have not applied for a grant from the applicable grant schemes in the past, may still apply for the grant.

 Applying for this incentive